Deep Learning Prerequisites: Logistic Regression in Python

 - understand why regularization is used in machine learning

-- You should know some basic Python coding
+- You should know some basic Python coding with the Numpy Stack

 This course is a lead-in to deep learning and neural networks - it covers a popular and fundamental technique used in machine learning, data science and statistics: logistic regression.
 We cover the theory from the ground up: derivation of the solution, and applications to real-world problems.
 We show you how one might code their own logistic regression module in Python.